vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/docs/DevLog.md

 ## 06-23-2025 (Mon)

 **Done**
 - Revisited design.
 Original model with speaker on front of base was deemed nonfunctional.
-Learned that noise canceling needs good alignment of fan noise to noise canceling signal from speaker.
+Learned that noise canceling needs good alignment of fan noise to noise canceling output from speaker.
 Redesigned to include speaker pointing directly into cylindrical fan shroud.
 Brainstormed horizontal plate that separates direct line of sight from speaker to mic inside shroud chamber.

 **Learned**
-- Design requires **iteration**—every single idea/design will have issues that come up and need to be addressed.
+- Design requires **iteration**.
+Every single idea/design will have issues that come up and need to be addressed.

 **Next**
 - Begin CAD for base, support tube, and shroud